I purchased my first HyperVerse membership in December 2020 (they were then called HyperFund)….a lot has changed since then…⚠️

 - Apparently, something new is coming; Hyper Nation!
 I’m sure everyone is really excited about that!🙄 (said with extreme sarcasm).

-As you can see, since January 2022 there have been many problems, some of which seem stupidly-simple to resolve, yet aren’t.
+As you can see, since December/January there have been many problems, some of which seem stupidly-simple to resolve, yet aren’t.

-For me, the biggest problem and the primary reason I will probably never share Hyper again is having been witness to the lack of integrity, lies, disrespect, lack of empathy, censorship etc…. and not just from the Company, but from the so-called “Leaders” too (and other members).
+For me, the biggest problems became most apparent late January 2022 and progressed over the months that followed; lack of integrity, lies, disrespect, lack of empathy, censorship etc…. and not just from the Company, but from the so-called “Leaders” too (and other members).

 In the meantime, there are lots of other articles to check out.
-If you’re interested in crypto-related articles, check out: https://vanlifeincome.net/crypto 🙂
+Here’s the crypto ones: https://vanlifeincome.net/crypto 🙂